o-ran-sc/o-du-l2/docs/overview.rst

 ^^^^^^^^^^

 .. figure:: ODU-O1-Arch.jpg
-  :width: 600
+  :width: 543
   :alt: Figure 2 O1 Architecture

   Figure 2 - O1 Architecture

-As shown in figure 2 the O1 module in O-DU High runs a separate process and communicates with ODU-High process over a TCP interface.
+As shown in figure 2 the O1 module runs as a thread in O-DU High.
+Alarm communication happens over a Unix socket between the O1 and O-DU threads.
 O1 module uses API calls for interacting with the Netconf server(Netopeer) and datastore(sysrepo) for providing the Netconf interface.

 O1 architecture has following components:

-- Netconf Manager: Subscribe to Netconf YANG modules and events.
+- Session Handler: Subscribe to Netconf YANG modules and events.
 Register callback handler methods.

 - Alarm Manager: Stores and manages(add/updated/delete) alarms.

-- TCP server: Receives the alarm messages sent from O-DU High over TCP socket.
+- Unix socket server: Receives the alarm messages sent from O-DU High thread over Unix socket.

-- TCP Client Alarm Interface : Integrates with O-DU High module and provides an interface for sending the alarm messages to O1 module over TCP socket.
+- Alarm Interface : Provides an interface to O-DU High threads for sending the alarm messages to O1 module over Unix socket.

 - Netopeer server: Serves the northbound SMO/OAM Netconf requests.